Lady, wouldst thou heiress be

 It is no snow, but flow'r of May!

-We are busy working to bring Thomas Hood's "To a Cold Beauty" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hood's "To a Cold Beauty" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "To a Cold Beauty" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.